 It doesn’t take a literature professor to figure out who the most famous resident of Hannibal (pop.
-17,916) was: His name prefaces half the signs in town, and the names of his characters preface the other half.
-Cross the Mississippi River on the I-72 Mark Twain Memorial Bridge, shop at the Huck Finn Shopping Center, swim at Mark Twain Lake, then spend the night at Injun Joe Campground.
+17,533) was: His name prefaces half the signs in town, and the names of his characters preface the other half.
+Cross the Mississippi River on the I-72 Mark Twain Memorial Bridge, shop at the Huck Finn Shopping Center, and swim at Mark Twain Lake.
 Turn onto 3rd Street (the Great River Road) near the Best Western on the River and park yourself in the heart of historic old Hannibal, and visit the Mark Twain Boyhood Home and Museum.
 Take a ride on the Mark Twain riverboat, docked at the Center Street Landing, browse Becky’s Old Fashioned Ice Cream Parlor and Emporium (318 N. Main St., 573/221-0822), or eat Mark Twain fried chicken at the Mark Twain Dinette.
 Not to detract from the credit due him, but don’t look for any subtlety or modesty surrounding Mark Twain’s achievements here.

-A pair of high hills bookend Hannibal, and climbing up either (or both) gives a grand overview of the town and the broad Mississippi, its historic lifeblood.
+A pair of high hills bookend Hannibal.
+Climbing up either (or both) gives a grand overview of the town and the broad Mississippi, its historic lifeblood.
 On the north side, climb up the staircase from the Tom and Huck statue to the top of Cardiff Hill, where the Mark Twain Memorial Lighthouse, built in 1935 to celebrate the centenary of Twain’s birth, offers a fine view.
 South of town, Lover’s Leap is higher and more breathtaking—best visited by car or bike.
-Farther south of downtown along the GRR (Hwy-79) is Hannibal’s most kid-friendly attraction: the Mark Twain Cave Complex (daily, $19), where guides spin tales about Tom and Huck on an hour-long tour.
+Farther south of downtown along the GRR (Hwy-79) is Hannibal’s most kid-friendly attraction: the Mark Twain Cave Complex (daily, $20), where guides spin tales about Tom and Huck on an hour-long tour.

 The most popular annual festival is National Tom Sawyer Days, held around the 4th of July, when children take part in the National Fence Painting Championship (a whitewashing homage to Tom Sawyer), a frog-jumping competition (remembering Twain’s Gold Rush-era short story, The Celebrated Jumping Frog of Calaveras County), and the messy Mississippi Mud Volleyball Championships.